Community Gardens

 Though not without inherent issues, Jubilee Climate Farm Community Gardens works to contribute to efforts of dismantling the systemic inequality of land access by providing land, tools, materials, and any information needed for community members to grow their own food.

-The 2022 season is the first for our community garden project!
+The 2022 season was the first for our community garden project!
 The community garden area was established following regenerative agriculture principles including minimizing soil disturbance and maintaining coverage of the soil through mulching and cover cropping.
 Participants are asked to refrain from using any potentially harmful inputs into their garden beds such as chemical fertilizers or pesticides.

 Additional Resources